Continuing Education Requirements

 Continuing Education: Audit, Required Documentation and Sanctions

-(1) The Health Licensing Office will audit a select percentage of licensee records determined by the Board to verify compliance with continuing education requirements.
+(1) The Oregon Health Licensing Agency will audit a select percentage of licensee records determined by the Board to verify compliance with continuing education requirements.

-(2) Licensees notified of selection for audit of continuing education attestation shall submit to the agency, within 30 calendar days from the date of issuance of the notification, satisfactory evidence of participation in required continuing education in accordance with OAR 331-415-0010.
+(2) Licensees notified of selection for audit of continuing education attestation must submit to the Agency, within 30 calendar days from the date of issuance of the notification, satisfactory evidence of participation in required continuing education in accordance with OAR 331-415-0010.

-(4) If documentation of continuing education is invalid or incomplete, the licensee must correct the deficiency within 30 calendar days from the date of notice.
-Failure to correct the deficiency within the prescribed time shall constitute grounds for disciplinary action.
+(4) If documentation of continuing education is invalid or incomplete, the licensee has 30 calendar days from the date of the deficiency notice to correct the deficiency and submit further documentation to substantiate having completed the required continuing education.

 Stat.
 Auth.: ORS 680.565

 Stats.
 Implemented: ORS 680.565

 Hist.: HDLP 3-1998, f.
 6-26-98, cert. ef.
 7-1-98; HDLP 1-2002, f.
 5-31-02, cert. ef 6-1-02; HLO 2-2004, f.
 6-29-04, cert. ef.
 7-1-04; HLA 10-2013, f. & cert. ef.
 7-1-13